 USF Policy #10-507 requires that all international student-related travel must be registered and authorized by USF World.
-Certain policies and processes have been established to support the registration of student travelers traveling alone or joining an international experience run by someone other than USF that is not for credit.
+Certain policies and processes have been established to support the registration of students traveling alone or joining a group international experience.
 There are separate processes for USF sponsored Education Abroad Programs.
 For USF Health students, please view additional or complementary process steps/procedures required by the USF Health International Office.
 Information for students traveling abroad on non-credit activities can be found in the sections below.

 If you are a student traveling with no one else from USF, including other faculty,

 staff, or student not traveling on a USF education abroad program, then you are an

 individual, "Independent Traveler."
 Registration for independent student travel should

 begin 6-8 weeks before departure to allow adequate time for USF World to fully review

 the experience.
 If travel is to a conference or home country location, a student may

 use the Express Travel Registration process.